 The crew were ejected inside their capsule by the automatic the escape rocket system once it became clear, via an internal angular velocity deviation warning, that the rocket would not achieve orbital velocity.
 The capsule and crew parachuted safely to Earth in Kazakhstan, 20km east of the town of Dzhezkazgan.

-The crew suffered significant 6-7 g deceleration loads as during the initial part of their emergency ballistic/suborbital trajectory back to Earth.
-Helicopter rescue services are now on their way to the badly shaken crew.
-If the crew had stayed on the rocket, it would have come back to Earth but possibly in a location several thousand kilometres down range – possibly in an ocean splashdown which would have been far higher risk.
+The crew suffered significant 6-7 g deceleration loads during the initial part of their emergency ballistic/suborbital trajectory back to Earth and were badly shaken.
+Helicopter rescue services were dispatched to meet them.
+If the crew had stayed on the rocket, it would have come back to Earth in a location several thousand kilometres down range possibly in an ocean splashdown that would have been far higher risk.

 A full investigation has now taken place.
 The final reported indicated that one of the four first-stage booster failed to separate fully and struck into the core second stage, causing a rupture and visible debris.

 Each first-stage booster is held in place by its own thrust pushing into a cone.
 Once this thrust is ended, the booster starts to fall away.
 To prevent it striking the second stage, a valve is released in a 45 degree canted nozzle, venting liquid oxygen oxidiser propellant to push the booster away from core.
 The final investigation confirmed that there had been a failure of the valve to open preventing this “push away” in one of the Block D boosters, and that this was caused by damage to a contact/uncontact sensor signal being transmitted to trigger the valve.
 The cause was a deformation (6-degree bend) of the contact sensor during final assembly of the rocket at Baikonur Cosmodrome launch site near Tyuratam.
 A full video clip of the separation failure and rupture is here.